rjpcasalino/blog_bt/pages/posts/2020-02-07-C_Things_Part_II.md

 }
 ```

 This does not work the same for arrays, however.
-When an array is used as an argument to a function, the value passed is the location or address if the beginning of said array.
+When an array is used as an argument to a function, the value passed is the location or address of the beginning of said array.

-Outline for program to print longest text line:
+Disect a problem into parts:

 ```
 while (*there's another line*)